- What other names is Yellow Dock known by?

 Yellow dock is an herb.
 The leaf stalks are used in salads.
 The root is used as medicine.

 Yellow dock is used for pain and swelling (inflammation) of nasal passages and the respiratory tract, and as a laxative and tonic.
 It is also used to treat bacterial infections and sexually transmitted diseases.

 Some people use yellow dock as a toothpaste.

-constipation.
+Yellow dock can be an effective laxative to reduce constipation.
 Although some people try using yellow dock for sexually transmitted diseases or skin problems, it does not seem to be effective for these uses.

 There isn't enough information to know if yellow dock is effective for the other conditions that people use it for, including: inflammation of nasal passages and the respiratory tract, bacterial infections, jaundice, scurvy, and others.

 Insufficient Evidence to Rate Effectiveness for...